cuiyongbo/hello-world/my_wiki/programmer_note/memcached_note.rst

 The key features of Memcached are as follows −

-   - Memcached server is a big hash table.
+    - Memcached server is a big hash table
     - It significantly reduces the database load
-   - It is perfectly efficient for websites with high database load.
+    - It is perfectly efficient for websites with high database load
-   - It is a client-server application over TCP or UDP.
+    - It is a client-server application over TCP or UDP

 Memcached is not −

     - a persistent data store
     - a database
     - application-specific
-   - a large object cache
     - fault-tolerant or highly available

 .. toctree::